Trump: US has not 'given up anything' in North Korea talks

-"Wow, we haven't given up anything & they have agreed to denuclearization (so great for World), site closure, & no more testing!"
-Trump tweeted.
+"Wow, we haven't given up anything & they have agreed to denuclearization (so great for World), site closure, & no more testing!" he tweeted.

 The President followed up with a second tweet that said, "We are a long way from conclusion on North Korea, maybe things will work out, and maybe they won't -- only time will tell."